anukaal/SQLI-LABS/README.md

 In this query we use the version() function for detecting the database version; similarly, we can use another different query for retrieving more information from database.\
 **-6′ union select 5,current_user,3 AND ‘1**

+**Lesson 6 : Double Query Injection

+In this lesson we will learn to perform an Error-based Double Query Injection Attack as **?id=1 \ or id=1'** whether we see What the developer has put in if the query is breaking we put **1'** .

+We can see that the query is being follwed at the back is **Select col1,col2,col3 from table where id='3   '  OR '1   '**